dumabg/test_screen/README.md

 Before run the test the first time, you must create the golden files (see [How it works?](#how-it-works)).

 Normally you want to test your screen in different states.
-Different states generates differents screens.
+Different states generates different screens.
 To allow this, `testScreenUI` has the optional parameter `goldenDir`.
 This parameter creates a subdirectory inside the screens directory, allowing to separate the different screens for every state.

 For example, in the example project, the Home screen is tested in 2 different states, when the screen appears and after the user pushes the button three times: